syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/how-to.md

 ## Configure the Cascading ComboBox

-The cascading ComboBox is a series of ComboBox, where the value of one ComboBox depends upon  another's value.
+The cascading ComboBox is a series of ComboBox, where the value of one ComboBox depends upon the another value.
 This can be configured by using the `change` event of the parent ComboBox.
 Within that change event handler, data has to be loaded to the child ComboBox based on the selected value of the parent ComboBox.

-The following example, shows the cascade behavior of country, state, and city ComboBox.
+The following example shows the cascade behavior of the country, state, and city ComboBox.
 Here, the `dataBind` method is used to reflect the property changes immediately to the ComboBox.

-{% tabs %}

 {% highlight html %}